SCCapstone/Delta/README.md

 - The latest version of Node.js: https://nodejs.org/en/download/
 - The latest version of Python: https://www.python.org/downloads/

-Then move into the project directory `cd proj-dir` and install python's virtual environment setup: // is this ncessary?
+Then move into the project directory `cd proj-dir-name` and install python's virtual environment setup: // is this ncessary?

 `pip3 install pipenv`

+or try this if using Windows:

+`py pip3 install pipenv`

-Now, we can download the Django, the REST framework, and KNOX for token authentication: // is this ncessary?
+Now, let's build the backend!
+Start by downloading Django, the REST framework, and KNOX for token authentication:

 `pipenv install django djangorestframework django-rest-knox`

+or

+`py pipenv install django djangorestframework django-rest-knox`

 Here we create the 'project' not to be confused with an 'app' and then we navigate into the project folder: // is this ncessary?
 `django-admin startproject delta-web`

+or

+`py django-admin startproject delta-web`

+then

 `cd delta-web`

+// OK do we want to move the frontend installation steps here, or do we like the current layout with instructions on how to install babel and webpack?

-[TO DO: List the necessary installs DEVDEPENDENCES]
+[TO DO: List the necessary installs DEVDEPENDENCES] // should this go in the Setup section?
 - Babel and its adjacent packages for backwards compatible JS and webpack for the bundler:

 `npm install -D @babel/core @babel/preset-env @babel/preset-react babel-loader babel-plugin babel-plugin-transform-class-properties`

 `npm install -D webpack webpack-cli`

-[TO DO: List the necessary installs DJANGO]
-`pipenv install django djangorestframework django-rest-knox` `pip3 install pipenv`

 [TO DO: List the necessary installs REACT]
-To install the frontend frameworks and redux devtool extension, simply type:
+To install the frontend frameworks and redux devtool extension, simply type (copy pasta):

 `npm i react react-dom react-alert react-alert-template-basic react-router-dom react-transition-group redux react-redux redux-devtools-extension redux-thunk`

-Don't forget to download Axios so we can communicate with our backend:
+Don't forget to download Axios!
+Axios facilitates communication between the frontend and backend:

 `npm i axios`

 ## Setup:
 [list any one-time things the dev needs to do after loading]
+// perhaps this is where babel and webpack stuff should go?

 ## Running
 [list commands to run app from cloned repo]